 Heathens may be assisted in the Sabbatical year but not Israelites.

 and greeting may be given to them, in the interests of peace.

 The corpus includes three groups of halakhot.
-The first deals with relations between neighbors and the incidents that develop from the meeting of individuals in the public space of the community (synagogues or public areas).
-The second deals with the conflicts arising from divergent halakhic observance of the chaverim in the community (am-haaretz, chaverim; observers of the sabbatical year, transgressors of the sabbatical year).
-The third group reflects the increase in interpersonal connections and deals with the relations between Israel and the gentiles.
+The first deals with relations between neighbors, and the conflicts that arise from individuals' encounter in the public space of the community (synagogues or public areas).
+The second deals with the conflicts arising from the differing halakhic observances of the @haverim of the community (‘am-ha-’arets, @haverim; observers of the sabbatical year, transgressors of the sabbatical year).
+The third group reflects the increase in interpersonal connections and addresses relations between Jews and gentiles.

-One can see that the conception that guided the judgement of the sages was the desire to prevent hostility between neighbors, and different groups in the community.
-The editors of the corpus saw interpersonal conflicts as disturbing events that could bring about the social dissolution of the community and plunge it into a primitive chaotic state.
-The ‘ways of peace’ rules therefore create an additional tier to strengthen the community (i.e. ‘tikun ha'olam’.)
-Ostensibly one can suppose that those who employed this approach ‘in the ways of peace’ saw the rules as a compromise (perhaps tolerant yet painful) that they had to make with ‘others’ of various types living next to them in order to guard the integrity of the Jewish community.
+One can see that the underlying concept guiding the sages' judgement was the desire to prevent hostility between neighbors and different groups in the community.
+The editors of the corpus saw interpersonal conflicts as disruptive events that could bring about the social dissolution of the community and plunge it into a primitive state of chaos.
+The "ways of peace" rules therefore create an additional buttress to strengthen the community (i.e., tikun ha-‛olam).
+Ostensibly, one can suppose that those who employed this approach saw the rules as a compromise (perhaps acceptable, if painful) that they had to make with "others" of various types in order to guard the integrity of the Jewish community.

-Another way of seeing this approach is by model refers to the overlapping concepts of the 'right' and the 'good'.
-Dorrf distills those concepts: "Judgments of the 'right'…are assertion of what must be done to advance the basic need of the society at that society envisions them… The 'good', in contrast, is a declaration of the less basic needs or the ideals of the society".
-The right, he continues, "must be defined in terms of the needs of human survival as a particular society sees them".
+Another perspective on this approach uses a model of the overlapping concepts of "right" and "good."
+Dorrf explains those concepts as follows: "Judgments of the "right" . . . are assertions of what must be done to advance the basic need of the society as that society envisions them. . . .
+The "good," in contrast, is a declaration of the less basic needs or the ideals of the society."
+The right, he continues, "must be defined in terms of the needs of human survival as a particular society sees them."

-However, it is possible to point to a different approach which guided the sages and that saw the ‘ways of peace’ as a value in and of itself.
-If so, then possibly halakhot ‘ways of peace’ did not arise only from pragmatic thinking, but came to fix a wrong or deficient halakhic situation – a lacuna - with the intent of bringing it into accord with appropriate absolute values or morals.
+However, it is possible to point to a different approach guiding the sages, which saw "ways of peace" as a value in and of itself.
+If so, then perhaps "ways of peace" halakhot did not only arise from pragmatic considerations, but were enacted to rectify a mistaken or deficient halakhic situation — a lacuna — with the intent of bringing it into accord with appropriate absolute values or morals.

 We now turn to a discussion of a number of halakhot.
-These are discussed according to the societal connection that is deliberated within them, whether as individuals within a Jewish community, or as individuals belonging to a strata of society that was observant of the halakhot (as they were understood and fashioned by the sages) but in a different manner, or whether between Jews and Gentiles.
+These are discussed with respect to their considerations on social connections, whether referring to individuals within a Jewish community, as individuals belonging to a certain strata of society that was observant of the halakhah (as they were understood and fashioned by the sages) but in a different manner, or between Jews and gentiles.

-Halakhot relating to theft among Israel
+1. Halakhot relating to theft among Jews

 [Taking] objects founding by a deaf-mute, an idiot, or a minor is reckoned as a kind of robbery – in the interests of peace.
 R. Jose says: it is actual robbery.